smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 - When SDL Core supports multiple-transports feature, Proxy will always open Secondary Transport even if no service will run on it.
 - This proposal enables communication over Bluetooth and Wi-Fi transports at the same time.
 It may introduce wireless interference when Wi-Fi is running in 2.4GHz band.
 Note that the degree of interference depends on hardware, so we cannot tell if it is a significant issue.
 - Because of the updated specification of Session ID, maximum number of SDL apps that can connect to Core will be limited to 255.
+- Core may not return a Start Service NAK frame when a malformed Proxy sends a Start Service frame on a transport with Session ID != 0.
+- Protocol version is bumped.

 ## Impact on existing code